daniellavoie/confluent-platform-bosh-release/README.md

 ** THIS IS FAR FROM BEING PRODUCTION READY **

-* SASL/SCRAM and TLS to be implemented
+* SASL/SCRAM to be implemented

 ## Tested IaaS